drgimpfen/Docker-Archiver/README.md

 What to look for in logs:

 - `Notifications: send_archive_notification called ...` — entry point from the archiver into the notifications code
-- `Apprise: added URL: ...` — Apprise service URL(s) that were configured and accepted
+- `Notifications: added target ...` — notification targets that were configured and accepted
-- `apprise: Sent Discord notification.` and `apprise: Sent Email notification ...` — service-level success messages
+- `Notifications: Sent Email ...` — email delivery success messages
-- `Apprise: notification failed` / exception traces — indicates a problem sending to one or more services (check webhook validity, network access, rate limits)
+- `Notifications: notification failed` / exception traces — indicates a problem sending an email (check SMTP credentials, network access, recipient validity)

 Tips: